The Dumbo Projection Project

 Where else can you see trucks, taxis and subways passing by atop world class video art!
+Join us for beauty, whimsy and humanity – on display for all to enjoy.

-This project is made possible with support from the New York City Department of Transportation and NYC DOT ART, the New York City Department of Parks and Recreation, and Leo Kuelbs Collection.
+Presented by Team Dumbo, with support from the New York City Department of Transportation and NYC DOT ART, the New York City Department of Parks and Recreation, and Leo Kuelbs Collection.

 Presented with Gabriel Barcia-Colombo + Gaduate Students in the NYU ITP Program